Likkiii/Likkiii/README.md

 # Hello there <img src="https://raw.githubusercontent.com/micepram/micepram/master/Hi.gif" width="23px"> , I'm Likhit Ajeesh

 - 🌱 I’m currently learning Web Development and ReactJS
-- 👯 I’m looking forward to collaborate with other developers and participate in events
+- 👯 Looking forward to collaborate with other developers and participate in events
-- ✨ I'm interested in competitive coding and developing websites
+- ✨ Interested in competitive coding and developing websites
-- ⚡ Fun fact: I'm an Athlete and a Dancer
+- ⚡ I'm an Athlete as well as a Dancer too

 ## Stats 📈